cpage-pivotal/cf-mcp-client/a2a-integration-design.md

 - Phase 10: Documentation & Deployment

 ### Notes
-- Unit tests for Phase 1 were skipped initially and will be added later
+- Unit tests for Phases 1 and 2 were skipped initially and will be added later
-- All implementations use modern Java constructs (records, sealed interfaces) as per project guidelines
+- All implementations use modern Java constructs (records, sealed interfaces, lambdas) as per project guidelines
+- Event-driven architecture used for metrics integration following existing Spring patterns
+- Logging follows consistent format: `[A2A] [AgentName] [Operation] Message`

 ---